haberdashPI/empriser/plans.md

    - [x] use a fixed set of heights and render each as an appropriate color
    - [x] convert to hexes
    - [x] generate random heights using gradient interpolation across multiple scales
-2. Create an interface to manipulate the paramters of generation
+2. Create an interface to manipulate the paramters of map generation
    - [ ] setup a single slider setting using react and material-ui - terrain smoothness
+       * [x] create the initial interface
+       * [ ] implement redux state mangement and render a new map
    - [ ] setup other controls
        * [ ] randomization seed
-       * [ ] zones (deep sea, ocean, coast, eacha  different color)
+       * [ ] zones (deep sea, ocean, coast, each a different color)
+       * [ ] size of map

 3. create an interface to zoom in and explore the elevations.
+   - [ ] create zoom tool - touch interface and clickable button
+   - [ ] create pan tool - touch interface and clickable button

-# Stage 2: improved world map generation (maybe 3)
+# Stage 2 (optional): improved world map generation

 In this stage I add more sophisticated generation of the world map, to allow for both more interesting terrain, and to allow more control of its generation.

+I do this stage now only if I'm not happy with the kind of terrain I'm getting with the default approach.

 # Stage 3: improved graphics (maybe 2)

-In this stage I work on cleaning up the appearance of the program to make maps, cities and dungeons more attractive.
+In this stage I work on an initial cleaning up the appearance of the map to make it look nicer.

 # Stage 3.1: file management